 ATC has seen substantial interest in siting wind turbine generators in the Upper Peninsula of Michigan.
-ATC has completed studying six wind farms located in Marquette, Houghton, Delta and Chippewa counties totaling 509 MW.
 One of the major challenges wind farms proposed for the Upper Peninsula will face is the limited transmission infrastructure to interconnect and deliver the energy produced by these power plants.
-Since the Upper Peninsula transmission grid was primarily designed to serve local load, substantial transmission upgrades area may be required to accommodate these proposed plants.
+Since the Upper Peninsula transmission grid was primarily designed to serve local load, substantial transmission upgrades may be required to accommodate these proposed plants.
 The completion of the Northern Umbrella Plan, however, will result in a much more robust 138-kV network at Plains Substation that could accommodate medium sized generation in the future at or near Plains.

 It is likely that given the scarcity of 138-kV infrastructure in the Upper Peninsula there are very few locations in Zone 2 that are ideal candidates for significant generation development.
-Generation studies have indicated substantial re-enforcements are required to accommodate small to medium size generation development throughout the Upper Peninsula.
+Generation studies have indicated substantial reinforcements are required to accommodate small to medium size generation development throughout the Upper Peninsula.

-There are areas in Zone 2, such as on the western end of the Upper Peninsula, which are or will be in need of transmission reinforcements where smaller generation projects could be beneficial in terms of deferring transmission expenditures.
+There are areas in Zone 2, such as the western end of the Upper Peninsula, which are or will be in need of transmission reinforcements where smaller generation projects could be beneficial in terms of deferring transmission expenditures.
 The allowable capacity of such generation would depend on the location.
 However, other potential impacts (stability, fault duties) would need to be evaluated on a location-by-location basis.

 The following table lists Zone 2 generator studies completed in the last five years.
+Zone 2 completed generation studies:

-, C Request Size Туре County, State Status G567- 568 165 or 300 MW Coal Delta County, MI Out of Queue G583 19 MW Biomass Ontonagon County, MI Out of Queue G750 201 MW Wind Marquette County, MI Out of Queue G799 120 MW Wind Houghton County, MI Out of Queue G937 29 MW Wind Delta County, MI Out of Queue J039 50 MW Biomass Delta County, MI Out of Queue

-J060 29 MW Wind Delta County, MI In Queue

-J061 70 MW Wind Delta County, MI In Queue

-J066 60 MW Wind Chippewa County, MI In Queue

-J078 26 MW Biomass Marquette County, MI Out of Queue
+Request Size Туре County, State Status G750 201 MW Wind Marquette County, MI Out of Queue G799 120 MW Wind Houghton County, MI Out of Queue G937 29 MW Wind Delta County, MI Out of Queue J039 50 MW Biomass Delta County, MI Out of Queue J060 29 MW Wind Delta County, MI In Service J061 70 MW Wind Delta County, MI In Queue J066 60 MW Wind Chippewa County, MI Out of Queue J078 26 MW Biomass Marquette County, MI Out of Queue J119 61.2 MW Wind Chippewa County, MI In Queue J147 60 MW Wind Chippewa County, MI In Queue J241 3.7 MW Hydro Florence County, WI In Queue